Town drunk

-The town drunk (also called a tavern fool) is a stock character, almost always male, who is drunk more often than sober.
+The town drunk (also called a tavern fool) is a stock character in Anglo-Saxon culture, almost always male, who is drunk more often than exhibiting sobriety.

+The town drunk is frequently depicted in a humorous light, often portrayed as a harmless and lovable character whose social failings stem from their excessive consumption of alcohol.
+However, some portrayals can be more nuanced, exploring the social and personal costs associated with alcoholism.

 Uses in fiction

 In fiction, the town drunk character serves a number of functions.